Mark Richt: Personal life

 Richt is married to the former Katharyn Francis of Tallahassee, Florida.
 Katharyn graduated with an economics degree in 1987 from Florida State, where the couple met when she was an FSU cheerleader and Mark was a graduate assistant.
 Katharyn later earned a nursing degree in 2016.
 During Mark's tenure at Georgia, she began serving as "water girl" so she could spend time on the sidelines during games.

 They have four children: Jonathan ("Jon") (born March 11, 1990), David (born December 1, 1994), and two children they adopted from Ukraine in 1999, Zach (born May 15, 1996), and Anya (born February 13, 1997, with a rare disorder known as proteus syndrome).
 Jon, like his father, was a college quarterback before becoming a coach.
 Jon coached at Georgia and in the NFL before serving as Mark's quarterbacks coach during his time with the Hurricanes.

 ESPN's College GameDay featured a documentary on October 25, 2008, titled "GameDay looks at the Richt family's adoption of a young boy and girl from Ukraine" detailing the Richts' personal story of the adoption of Zach and Anya.
 The Richts declined on several occasions to publicly share their adoption story before deciding to proceed with the hope that it would encourage other families to explore its rewards.

 Richt is a devout Christian and credits his conversion to a locker room speech given by Bobby Bowden when Richt was a 26-year-old graduate assistant.
 In 2011, the Richts sold their lake house in Georgia that was valued at nearly $2 million, announcing they intended to contribute more to charity.
 They have also taken several mission trips abroad.

 During his tenure at Georgia, Richt's parents and sisters joined him in the Athens area.
 Richt's sister Nikki is married to former NFL quarterback Brad Johnson, Richt was Johnson's position coach when he played at FSU.
 His nephew Max Johnson started at quarterback for LSU in 2020, before later transferring to Texas A&M University.
+His nephew, Jake Johnson also plays for Texas A&M. Both nephews transferred to the University of North Carolina in the spring of 2024.

 When Richt became head coach at Miami, he and his wife purchased a house two miles from campus next to the Barnacle Historic State Park in Coconut Grove.

 Richt appeared in the 2006 movie Facing the Giants as the former coach of the movie's main character, Grant Taylor.

 On October 21, 2019, Richt tweeted that he had suffered a heart attack but had survived the episode and intended to resume normal activities quickly.
 On July 1, 2021, Richt announced via Twitter that he was diagnosed with Parkinson's disease.